 This is Max Webster's first gig.
-Because they couldn't think of a name for the band, the manager of the venue advertised them as "Stinky" in the Toronto Star.
+Because they couldn't think of a name for the band, the manager of the bar advertised them as "Stinky" in the Toronto Star.

 Max Webster did briefly exist before this, but only in name.
 In the summer of 1972 Mike Tilka was in a Milwaukee-based horn band called Family At Mac's with (eventual Genesis sideman) Daryl Stuermer, who had written a piece called Song For Webster.
-At the end of the summer the band split as the horn players continued on with school, leaving the nucleus of Tilka, Stuermer, Stuermer's brother Duane, and Phil Trudell.
-They used the name Max Webster, but didn't actually play any gigs.
+At the end of the summer the band split as most of the horn players continued on with school, leaving the nucleus of Tilka on bass, his brother Pat on trombone, Stuermer on guitar, Stuermer's brother Duane on lead vocals, and Phil Trudell on drums.
+They used the name Max Webster, but their existence was brief.

 Kim Mitchell - Vocals/Guitar